Asymptotic analysis of high order soliton for the Hirota equation: Introduction

+Although these three high-order terms are small due to the small perturbation $\epsilon$, under the femtosecond pulses, these coefficients can not be neglected any more. \ys{In \cite{Gordon-OL-1986,Mitschke-OL-1986}, the authors analyzed the self-frequency shift of the soliton in theory and experiment, and pointed out that the Raman effects can cause a continuous downshift of the mean frequency of pulses propagating.
+As a result, the energy will transfer from the higher to the lower-frequency parts of its spectrum.
+Under the 120-fsec pulses, they observed that the net frequency shift can receive as greater as 10$\%$ of the optical frequency.
+These experimental results confirm the fact that under the femtosecond regime, the high order terms of Hirota equation are necessary to capture effect that can not be described by NLS equation any more.}

+Under some special condition, Eq.\eqref{eq:Hequation} can describe the ultra-short pulse propagation and the phenomenon of ocean waves more precisely than NLS equation.
+From the mathematical view point, NLS equation has five kinds of symmetries, while Hirota equation just has four types, that is

 The first three symmetries are consistent with the NLS equation.
-The fourth one corresponds to the Galiean symmetry, whose parameter $\delta$ is involved in the denominator and can not be equal to zero, so it can not degenerate to the symmetry of the NLS equation.
-In addition, it is clear that the NLS equation has the scaling symmetry $\tilde{q}(x,t)=\ee^{\epsilon}q(x\ee^{\epsilon}, t\ee^{2\epsilon})$, but the Hirota equation has no scaling invariance.
+The fourth one corresponds to the Galilean symmetry, whose parameter $\delta$ is involved in the denominator and can not be equal to zero, so it can not degenerate to the symmetry of the NLS equation.
+In addition, it is clear that the NLS equation has the scaling symmetry $\tilde{q}(x,t)=\ee^{\epsilon}q(x\ee^{\epsilon}, t\ee^{2\epsilon})$, but the Hirota equation has no scaling invariance. \ys{Compared with the NLS equation, the Hirota equation can be regarded as a $\mathcal{PT}$-symmetric extension of the NLS equation\cite{Cen-PhysD-2019}, with an anti-linear map $\mathcal{PT}$: $x\to -x, t\to-t, \ii\to-\ii, q\to q$.
+Furthermore, in \cite{Cen-JMP-2019}, the authors studied the solutions to several nonlocal Hirota equations by Hirota bilinear method and Darboux transformation method, which involves six types of choice between $q$ and $r$, $r=q(x, -t), r=q(-x, t), r=q(-x,-t), r=q^*(-x, t), r=q^*(x, -t), r=q^*(-x, -t)$, where $q$ and $r$ are two potentials appearing in the Lax pair.
+As to the standard Hirota equation, $q$ and $r$ are related by $r=q^*(x,t). $ } Additionally, the soliton in Hirota equation has the different velocity to the NLS due to the high-order dispersion and time-delay corrections.
 So the properties of Hirota equation will be different from the NLS equation in this aspect.